 Jay & The Americans

-Video Recorded by donnica59 in the Style of Jay & The Americans.
+By donnica59 in the Style of Jay & The Americans

 Jay & The Americans!
 FEATURE CREATURE This was the biggest hit for Jay & the Americans.
 Kenny Vance, who is an original member of the group, told us: "'Come A Little Bit Closer' was recorded in the last probably five minutes of a session where we were trying to record something else that we spent the whole session on.
 In those days, a session ran three hours, I think the musicians got $65 for a three hour session.
 They didn't want to go overtime, and they had recorded this one song and they needed a flip side, and they just said, Okay, boom, let's do it.
 And we recorded it, and that's it.
 There it is.
 It just captured that.
 Willie Bobo played timbalis and Johnny Rodriguez played conga drums, Gary Chester played drums.
 'Come A Little Bit Closer' was written by Tommy Boyce and Bobby Hart, and I think that Jerry Leiber re-wrote the last verse and he never got credit for that.
 But as I recall, that's how it went down."
 For the songwriters Tommy Boyce and Bobby Hart, this was their first Top 10 hit.
 As part of the Brill Building/Aldon Music songwriting scene in New York City, they became a very successful songwriting duo, scoring many of The Monkees' hits.